Footnotes of the American Sociological Association

 As the People's Republic of China shifts toward a more market-oriented economic system, it has also begun exploring another Western institution: scientific public opinion polling.
 As Yang Guansan, one of China's leading pollsters, said recently in the Beijing Review: "Only five or six years ago, the public opinion poll was considered to be a 'bourgeois' or 'capitalist' method of social survey ...
 Now the taboo has been swept away in the strong tide of reform, which is challenging all of China's traditions, stereotypes and prejudices."

-Mason, David S. and Colburn, Ken, "Public Opinion Reform in China" (1989).
-Scholarship and Professional Work - LAS.
-Paper 29.
+Mason, David S. and Colburn, Ken, "Public Opinion Reform in China" Footnotes of the American Sociological Association / (1989): 3-3.

 Available at https://digitalcommons.butler.edu/facsch_papers/29